leits/meetingbar-stats/README.md

 ## Tools for collecting and reporting MeetingBar stats

-main.py - telegram bot for daily reporting github stats (stats and downloads)
+main.py - emaail bot for monthly reports of github and patreon stats of MeetinBar